-Why Do Bank Reconciliations
+Why Do Bank Reconciliations?

 Bank reconciliation is an essential tool for every account system for two primary reasons.
 First, bank reconciliation helps ensure that your bank balance matches your book balance and helps you identify why there are differences.
 This helps you catch potential errors and improve the accuracy of your books.
 Secondly, it improves your internal controls by locking down cleared transactions so they cannot be edited without reopening a past period.
 This process should be done regularly.
-For most organizations it is a monthly process, but that could vary depending on your needs.
+For most organizations, it is a monthly process, but that may vary depending on your needs.

-How To Do A Bank Reconciliation
+How to Do a Bank Reconciliation

 Bank Reconciliation is specifically designed for the purpose of reconciling your bank statement with the information in Aplos.
 Here is how you would go about completing a Bank Reconciliation.
 See the step-by-step instructions below.